Investment Insights

 Outside the regular reviews you already conduct, a change in circumstances – such as the receipt of new capital, a new job, a new relationship status, or plans for earlier retirement – is a valuable opportunity to help clients to review their goals.

-These ‘trigger events’ are also times when clients can be particularly receptive to making sure their financial planning is optimised, and therefore can be a good time to explore the benefits of investment versus holding cash.
+These ‘trigger events’ are also times when clients can be particularly receptive to making sure their financial planning is optimised, and therefore can be a good time to explore the benefits of investing versus holding cash.

-Achieving good customer outcomes sits at the heart of Consumer Duty, from helping clients meet their long-term objectives to avoiding foreseeable harm.
+Achieving good customer outcomes also sits at the heart of Consumer Duty, from helping clients meet their long-term objectives to avoiding foreseeable harm.

 Holding cash can give clients a sense of reassurance as their capital is secure and (depending on the notice period) readily accessible.
 Keeping enough cash to meet unexpected costs is often key to being able to sleep at night.